ezlifeSol/gampose/README.md

 ### GameVision

-- **GameVision**: Class that represents the camera or viewport within the game.
-It defines the position and anchor point of the camera, allowing for manipulation of the game's view.
+- **GameVision**: A class for representing the camera or viewport within the game.
+It defines the position and anchor point of the camera, with properties for `position` and `anchor`.
     - `position`: Position of the camera.
     - `anchor`: Anchor point of the camera.

 ### GameOutfit

-- **GameOutfit**: Class that represents the visual styling of the game environment.
-It allows for customization of the background color and other visual properties of the game space.
+- **GameOutfit**:  A class for representing the visual styling of the game environment.
+It allows customization of the background color of the game space.
     - `backgroundColor`: Color of the game space background.

 ### GameInput

-- **GameInput**: A class for handling various input events within the game.
-It includes:
+- **GameInput**: A class for managing user input events on the game screen.
+It includes listeners for:
     - `onClick`: Callback for click events.
     - `onTap`: Callback for tap events with `Offset` parameter.
     - `onDoubleTap`: Callback for double-tap events with `Offset` parameter.